ahouab/K8S-Ansible-kubeadm/README.md

 Three VMs with a Linux distribution like Ubuntu 22.04 or CentOS 7+.
 Ansible installed on a control machine or one of the VMs.
 SSH access configured between the control machine and the VMs.

+Assign right IPs

+Run the setup playbook to prepare all VMs:

+ansible-playbook -i inventory.ini k8s-setup.yml

+Then, run the master node initialization playbook:

+ansible-playbook -i inventory.ini k8s-master.yml

+Finally, run the playbook to join the worker nodes:

+ansible-playbook -i inventory.ini join-workers.yml

+Verify the Cluster:
+After the worker nodes have joined, you can verify the cluster setup by SSHing into the master node and running:

+kubectl get nodes